GittyBittyLitty/OpenEPaper/M3-Tag-Firmware-changelog.md

 If you want to help, dump the UICR from a tag, and let me know what type of tag is is/controller it uses.

+## 0025 - LED control ##
+-this firmware finally allows proper led control.
+This requires an AP update

 ## 0024 - Feature parity ##
 This version more or less brings the M3 tags to the feature level of the M2 tags!
 - Slideshows are now working